 He was a staff writer for The Atlanta Journal and Constitution, and a contributor to Flagpole Magazine and Georgia Magazine.

 Born in New York, he enjoys bicycling, hiking, swimming, fiction, poetry and music, especially electric bass guitar.

-Irma is a news curator at EcoWatch.
+Irma is the associate editor at EcoWatch.
 She graduated from Ohio University's E.W.
 Scripps School of Journalism in Athens, Ohio.
 Born in Bosnia & Herzegovina, Irma moved to the U.S. in 1997 after having been refuged to Germany as a result of the Yugoslavian civil war.

 She specialized in political science at Ohio University.
 She is passionate about coming together as a collective unit for the planet, in order to restore this Earth back to its natural state of balance and unity.

 In her spare time, Irma enjoys hikes with her dog Myla, riding her bike and attending live music concerts with her friends and family.

-Jordan is a news and video curator at EcoWatch.
+Social Media Coordinator Jordan Simmons maintains news, video and audience development at EcoWatch.
 She has a B.A. in Journalism from the E.W.
 Scripps School of Journalism at Ohio University and specialized in Latin American history and communications.

 Jordan began her journalism career in Leipzig, Germany doing a radio news internship, producing a story on Soubi, a Serian refugee.